 Do you like keeping control?
+Is it your drawing tool?
 The subject arose in our van recently.

 “I would take my permanent markers and draw it,” she mentioned.
 My ultra-creative, teenaged daughter was venturing into the land of imagination from the back seat, well within earshot of its five additional occupants.